What are the key differences between Zapier and Make?

 Pricing and Value

 Zapier uses a task-based pricing model.
-Each time a step in your workflow runs, it counts as a task.
+Each time a step in the workflow runs, it counts as a task.
 The free tier includes 100 tasks per month with single-step workflows only.
 Paid plans start at $19.99/month for 750 tasks.

 Make uses an operations-based model with more generous limits.
 The free tier includes 1,000 operations per month with 2 active scenarios.
 Paid plans start at $9/month for 10,000 operations.
 For most use cases, Make offers better value, especially for multi-step workflows where Zapier charges per step.